-What You Must Know for Your Maryland MVA Written Test
+Things You Should Know for Your Maryland MVA Permit Test

-While many of the details in the Maryland driver's manual can seem irrelevant or insignificant for your driving skills, they are all important for your MD MVA exam.
+Many of the details in the Maryland Driver's Manual can seem irrelevant for becoming a safe and responsible driver - but most of them are important for your MVA knowledge test.

 Found an Error?

-Even if all questions are carefully reviewed and verified, there is always a risk of errors.
-Let us know if you have found an error and we will correct it!
+Even if all test questions and answers are carefully reviewed and verified against the Maryland Driver's Manual and State laws, there is always a risk of errors in a test when rules change.
+Let us know if you find something we have missed in our practice tests and we will correct it!
 (The link below opens in a new tab or window!)